 - Type 2B on undulating or long-to-short linear

 - Type 3 on long-to-short linear

 Want to learn more?
 You can in Christian Thibaudeau’s ‘Advanced Program Design’ ONLINE course!
 Officially launching on October 17th, this course will cover:

 - Get access to Christian Thibaudeau’s training methods and exercise selection

 Secure your pre-sale price of $397 USD and SAVE $100 USD until October 16th HERE!

 Yours in health,

-Clean Health Fitness Institute
+on behalf of Clean Health Fitness Institute